-Candente Gold's common shares are listed on the Toronto Stock Exchange ("TSX") under the trading symbol "CDG".
+Candente Gold's common shares are listed on the Toronto Stock Exchange ("TSX") and the Bolsa de Valores de Lima ("BVL") under the trading symbol "CDG".

 Additional information on the Company can be found in the Company's Annual Information Form ("AIF"), filed with the Canadian regulators and available on SEDAR at www.sedar.com.